01 of 05

 Weather in General

-Lake Tahoe's weather is moderate in summer and cold in winter,, when hundreds of inches of snow pile up, although the roads are kept clear except during storms.
-Check the Lake Tahoe climate for the time you plan to visit to see what it will be like.
+Lake Tahoe's weather is moderate in summer and cold in winter, when hundreds of inches of snow pile up, although the roads are kept clear except during storms.
+To see what the weather will be like when you plan your visit, check the average lows and highs at Lake Tahoe.

 Lake Tahoe by Season: Pros and Cons

-Winter: The second-busiest season, winter brings storms with snow and ice.
+Winter: Northern California snow skiers and snowboarders flock to Lake Tahoe, but if you decide to join their ranks on weekends, be prepared to endure traffic jams getting there and going back home.
+The second-busiest season at Tahoe brings storms with snow and ice.
 Use this guide to find out about the best places for snow skiing and snowboarding - or just throw a couple of snowballs around.
 Check with CalTrans online or call 800-427-7623 for current conditions before you set out.

 Spring: Starting when the ski resorts close and lasting until the end of May, spring comes slowly, with the white stuff lingering on the peaks until mid-summer.